swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 > a "text cell" is one that contains ordinary prose written for human beings.
 {: .callout}

-*   If you press "esc" and "return" alternately, you will see the outer border of your code cell change from blue to green.
+*   If you press "esc" and "return" alternately, you will see the outer border of your code cell change from grey to green.
     *   The difference in colour is subtle.
-*   These are the control (blue) and edit (green) modes of your notebook.
+*   These are the control (grey) and edit (green) modes of your notebook.
-*   If you use the "esc" and "return" keys to make the surround blue and then press the "H" key, a list of all the shortcut keys will appear.
+*   If you use the "esc" and "return" keys to make the surround grey and then press the "H" key, a list of all the shortcut keys will appear.
-*   When in control mode (esc/blue),
+*   When in control mode (esc/grey),
     *   The "B" key will make a new cell below the currently selected cell.
     *   The "A" key will make one above.
     *   The "X" key will delete the current cell.